Introduction

 Cardiovascular and Pulmonary Systems

 Sympathetic overflow and a catecholamine surge result in an increase in systemic resistance, venous return, and blood pressure.
-The proposed theories of the development of neurogenic pulmonary edema include:
+The proposed theories of the development of NPE include:

-• Neurogenic myocardial injury: Neurogenic myocardial injury is primarily the result of the sudden catecholamine surge.
+- Neurogenic myocardial injury (Takotsubo-like Cardiomyopathy): Catecholamine surge can cause neurogenic myocardial stunning, leading to transient left ventricular dysfunction, which exacerbates pulmonary congestion and edema.
 The increase in systemic blood pressure and venous return will cause a volume overload on the heart.
 As the left ventricle fails to functionally meet the loading change, accumulation of blood in the ventricle occurs, leading to cardiac damage and diastolic dysfunction.
 This will lead to pulmonary vascular congestion and subsequent pulmonary edema.

 History and Physical

-The symptomatology is that of any pulmonary edema with initial ventilation disorders, often accompanied by systolic hypertension, probably also testifying to intracranial hypertension.
+Symptoms resemble other forms of pulmonary edema, including dyspnea, tachypnea, and impaired gas exchange, often accompanied by systolic hypertension, which may reflect intracranial hypertension.
 In patients with spontaneous ventilation, early signs include dyspnea, tachypnea, cough, and rales on auscultation, as well as tachycardia, which may be accompanied by pink, foamy sputum or hemoptysis.
-More discrete symptoms of sympathetic stimulation, including insomnia, sweating, paralytic ileus, and transient hypertension, have also been described.
+Additional sympathetic signs, such as diaphoresis, transient hypertension, paralytic ileus, and insomnia, may also be observed.
 Ventilation and perfusion disorders, hypoxemia, and carbon dioxide retention frequently occur shortly after that.

-The natural evolution of neurogenic pulmonary edema leads to respiratory failure, followed by cardiovascular collapse, and has a high mortality that has been estimated at more than 60%.
-Determining whether the direct cause of this mortality is pulmonary, neurological, or cardiovascular is impossible.
+If untreated, the natural evolution of NPE leads to respiratory failure, followed by cardiovascular collapse, and has a high mortality rate that has been estimated at more than 60%.
+In many cases, determining whether mortality is primarily due to the pulmonary, neurological, or cardiovascular components of the illness is difficult.
 In contrast to older descriptions, more recent publications seem to attribute mortality to the brain injury.
-However, in cases of pediatric encephalomyelitis, the cause of death would be primarily pulmonary or cardiovascular.[2][21][22]
+However, in cases of pediatric encephalomyelitis, the cause of death would be predominantly pulmonary or cardiovascular failure.[2][24][25]

 Evaluation